 It comes equipped with a pressure gauge, air relief valve and single lock knob for security.
 The single knob lock eliminates the need for bolts or clamps which can weaken or wear with weather over time.

-The Clean & Clear Plus cartridge filter from Pentair (click here to check the price on Amazon) is designed with an injection molded tank for maximum durability, and has an effective filter area of 320 square feet.
+The Clean & Clear Plus cartridge from Pentair (click here to check the price on Amazon) is designed with an injection molded tank for maximum durability, and has an effective area of 320 square feet.

-The cartridges are made with large filter areas so that they efficiently and easily clean dirt and debris from the water.
+The cartridges are made with large areas so that they efficiently and easily clean dirt and debris from the water.